Science: Living World

 On low tide days, the students will be able to observe crabs that live on the mudflats to determine their structural and behavioural features.

-After lunch, students will further develop their understanding of adaptations through game play that focuses on the interactions between organisms and the environment.
+Students will further develop their understanding of adaptations through game play that focuses on the interactions between organisms and the environment.

 NOTE: Variations to timetable based on specific location